raymondworkshop/old.myblog/about.md

 I like problem solving and reading.
 Some of my projects are at [github](https://github.com/muyun), and my research is at [here](http://muyun.github.io/research/).

-Outside of science & tech, I mainly write on culture here.
+Outside of science & tech, I mainly write on the world, culture, and people.
 <br>

 I worked as technical officer at HSUHK, RA at CityU and HKBU, and engineer at Alcatel-Lucent Shanghai Bell Co Ltd and HKCREO(startup).